thisago/instagram/readme.md

 ## Usage

 > **Warning**
-> This implementation violates the Instagram's terms of use, to prevent bans,
+> This implementation may violate the Instagram's terms of use, to prevent bans,
 > call the API with random delays to looks like a human.

 **Let's start with the usage guide**